Leura railway station

-Leura railway station is located on the Main Western line in New South Wales, Australia.
+Leura railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains town of Leura opening on 6 December 1890.

-Platforms & services
+Platforms and services

 Leura has one island platform with two sides.
 It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.

 Transport links

-Blue Mountains Transit operate three routes via Leura station:
+Blue Mountains Transit operates three bus routes via Leura station, under contract to Transport for NSW: